Jaredy899/nuxt-website/content/blog/1-first-post.md

 Here are some of the key ingredients that went into making this blog:

 * **Nuxt:** The framework powering the whole thing.
 I'm really impressed with how fast and easy it is to work with.
+I'm building this project in several different frameworks.
+So far Astro and Nuxt are my favorite.
 * **Markdown:** For writing all the content (like this post!).
 It's so simple and effective.
 * **View Transitions:** To create those smooth animations when you click between pages.
 It's a really nice touch!
 * **Custom Styling:** I've added some personal touches to the design to make it my own.